SafeExamBrowser/seb-server/docs/exam_template.rst

     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/dev-2.1/docs/images/exam_template/sps_one_group.png

 The other one is to apply the Screen Proctoring groups to existing Client Groups.
 When you define some Client Groups within the
-Exam Template an choose "Apply to SEB Client Groups" within the Screen Proctoring configuration pop-up, you are able to select the needed SEB Client Groups from the list of available SEB Client Groups and additionally can gave a name für the Fallback Group
+Exam Template and choose "Apply to SEB Client Groups" within the Screen Proctoring configuration pop-up, you are able to select the needed SEB Client Groups from the list of available SEB Client Groups and additionally can gave a name für the Fallback Group
 The Fallback Groups is been used to schedule connecting SEB clients to that do not belong to any of the selected SEB Client Groups